San Diego electricity bills are high – and rising

 DONATIONS:

-Venmo: sdearthday
+@Venmo: sdearthday

 Public Power San Diego is an educational project of San Diego EarthWorks, a 501(3)c California non-profit corporation.
 Please consider donating or volunteering for our campaign to build a strong movement.
 We need people with all kinds of skills.